 Key findings from the 2019 State of the Cloud Report from Flexera look really impressive: a multitrillion-dollar cloud market has already won over 94 percent of businesses and it does not seem to stop.
 Despite the contribution of small cloud businesses, this tremendous business reality transformation is mainly due to such cloud giants as Azure, AWS, and GCP.

 In this article, we highlight the pros and cons of Microsoft Azure, one of the major suppliers of disruptive cloud technologies.
 What’s good and bad about Azure cloud services and why have they managed to gain such wide acceptance among businesses?

-To make this journey more enjoyable and informative for you, we’ll start from a bit of history, then brief you on the biggest cloud players for today (Azure, AWS, and GCP) and will finally focus on pros and cons of Azure.
+To make this journey more enjoyable and informative for you, we’ll start from a bit of history, then brief you on the biggest cloud players for today (Azure, AWS, and GCP), and will finally focus on the pros and cons of Azure.

 The Three Gigantic Clouds